knative/docs/docs/serving/samples/hello-world/helloworld-java-spring/README.md

     CMD ["java", "-Djava.security.egd=file:/dev/./urandom", "-jar", "/helloworld.jar"]

     ```
     For detailed instructions on dockerizing a Spring Boot app, see [Spring Boot with Docker](https://spring.io/guides/gs/spring-boot-docker/).

     For additional information on multi-stage docker builds for Java see [Creating Smaller Java Image using Docker Multi-stage Build](http://blog.arungupta.me/smaller-java-image-docker-multi-stage-build/).

     !!! note
         Use Docker to build the sample code into a container.
-To build and push with Docker Hub, run these commands replacing `<username>` with your Docker Hub username.
+To build and push with Docker Hub, run these commands replacing `{username}` with your Docker Hub username.

 1. Use Docker to build the sample code into a container, then push the container to the Docker registry: